DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/environment_variable_configuration.rst

 DIRACSYSCONFIG
   If set, its value should be (the full location on the file system of) a DIRAC cfg file, whose content will be used for the DIRAC configuration
   (see :ref:`<dirac-cs-structure>`)

+DISABLE_WATCHDOG_CPU_WALLCLOCK_CHECK
+  This variable only makes sense for DIRAC pilots.
+When set, the wallclock check done within the watchdog is disabled.

 DIRAC_DEBUG_DENCODE_CALLSTACK
   If set, debug information for the encoding and decoding will be printed out